lucapette/website/content/writing/my-programming-principles.md

 A notable exception is performance.
 Often making code faster also makes it messier, uglier because the abstraction isn't homogeneous.
-You're jumping levels often because some code it's on the hot path and is written differently from the rest.
+You're jumping levels often because the code on the hot path is written differently from the rest.
 In this scenario, I like writing comments explaining _why_ the code looks the way it looks.

 When I bring up this prose vs poetry metaphor, I often get the feedback that poetry fits as well.
 After all, there's very structured poetry out there.
 The